Orientalism: British Orientalism

+American Orientalism

+American Orientalism, as Edward Said noted, extended Europe's vision of the Orient, building on Anglo-French and 19th-century German scholarship.
+In 1842, the American Oriental Society, the oldest learned society in the United States, formalized this fascination, driven by scholars and missionaries with a shared interest in "Oriental literature" who studies Eastern languages and cultures.
+Unlike their French counterparts, who leaned into sensual and exotic depictions, American Orientalists favored expansive landscapes over genre or archaeological scenes, shaped by New England's Puritan values that shunned frivolous or sensuous imagery.
+India became a key reference in print culture, producing works such as Jane Goodwin Austin's The Loot of Lucknow (1868) and Lamuel Clarke Davis's Stranded Ship (1869).
+Mark Twain's Innocents Abroad (1869) further fueled fascination with the "Bible Lands" in Ottoman Palestine, romanticizing the East while dismissing its modern inhabitants.
+Anirudra Thapa argues that the oriental imagination of India revealed a "political unconscious" underlying manifest destiny.
+A notable American Orientalist painter was Edwin Lord Weeks, who in 1883 became the first known American artist to visit the British Raj.
+His paintings expressed fascination with India's maharajas, architecture, and luxuriant material culture.
+The 1904 World's Fair in St. Louis drew around 20 million visitors, which showcased miniature villages in Japan, China, Cairo, Siam, Morocco, and the Old City of Jerusalem.

+American Orientalism fueled United States imperialism after the Spanish–American War in 1898, which led to the American seizure of overseas territories such as the Philippines and Puerto Rico.
+Proponents of imperialism pushed a "civilizing" mission, claiming colonized peoples would benefit, while opponents cried incompatibility with American values.
+Print media promoted racist stereotypes, painting the colonized inhabitants as "native" and "savage."

 Russian Orientalism

 Russian Orientalist art was largely concerned with the areas of Central Asia that Russia was conquering during the century, and also in historical painting with the Mongols who had dominated Russia for much of the Middle Ages, who were rarely shown in a good light.
 The explorer Nikolai Przhevalsky played a major role in popularising an exotic view of "the Orient" and advocating imperial expansion.

 "The Five" Russian composers were prominent 19th-century Russian composers who worked together to create a distinct national style of classical music.
 One hallmark of "The Five" composers was their reliance on orientalism.
 Many quintessentially "Russian" works were composed in orientalist style, such as Balakirev's Islamey, Borodin's Prince Igor and Rimsky-Korsakov's Scheherazade.
-As leader of "The Five," Balakirev encouraged the use of eastern themes and harmonies to set their "Russian" music apart from the German symphonism of Anton Rubinstein and other Western-oriented composers.
+As leader of "The Five", Balakirev encouraged the use of eastern themes and harmonies to set their "Russian" music apart from the German symphonism of Anton Rubinstein and other Western-oriented composers.